zogheibc/zogheibc.github.io/_pages/research.md

   - /resume
 ---

 This page is sorted (broadly) by research projects, but there's overlap!
-I publish in multiple disciplines, with different norms - for example, in the computer sciences, a publication in a 'conference proceeding' is peer-reviewed and equivalent to a peer-reviewed journal article in most social sciences fields.
+I publish in multiple disciplines, with different norms - for example, in the computer sciences, a publication in a conference proceeding is peer-reviewed and equivalent to a peer-reviewed journal article in most social sciences fields.
 I have marked those equivalent publications with a "\*\" below.

 ***